-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Arts in Ministry and Spirituality Program (MAMS): This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: 1.
-Dep a) b) c) d) e) f) th and breadth of knowledge Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related discipline; Developed ability to: i.
+Baccalaureate/Bachelor's degree: Honour (DLE) s General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Arts in Ministry and Spirituality Program (MAMS): This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: 1.
+Depth and breadth of knowledge a) Developed knowledge and critical understanding of the key concepts, methodologies, current advances, theoretical approaches and assumptions in a discipline overall, as well as in a specialized area of discipline; b) Developed understanding of many of the major fields in a discipline including, where appropriate, from an interdisciplinary perspective, and how the fields may intersect with fields in related disciplines; c) Developed ability to: i.
 Gather, review, evaluate and interpret information; and ii.
-Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; Developed, detailed knowledge of and experience in research in an area of the discipline; Developed zitical thinking and analytical skills inside and outside the discipline; and Developed and critical comprehension of the methods, sources, and norms of the faith tradition(s) engaged by the member College, including, a respectful, comparative dialogue with Christian belief(s) or other spiritual tradition(s).
-Developed, critical, comparative comprehension of the methods, sources, norms and practices of two schools of spirituality; and Critical understanding of the implications of social sciences for the development of theories and practices of spirituality.
-An uno creativ area o wledge of methodologies derstanding of methods of enquiry or re activity, or both, in their primary f study that enables the student to: Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: Devise and sustain arguments or solve problems using these methods; and Describe and comment upon aspects of current research or equivalent advanced scholarship.
-Ability to articulate what the dominant methodologies are in an area of focus (e.g. scriptural, historical, practical, systematic, etc.) and to evaluate their role in developing theological arguments; and Ability to critically engage current scholarship on methods, sources and norms of the faith or spiritual tradition(s) engaged by the member College.
+Compare the merits of alternate hypotheses or creative options, relevant to one or more of the major fields in a discipline; d) Developed, detailed knowledge of and experience in research in an area of the discipline; e) Developed critical thinking and analytical skills inside and outside the discipline; and f) Ability to apply learning from one or more or more of the discipline; Developed, critical, comparative comprehension of the methods, sources, norms and practices of two schools of spirituality; and Critical understanding of the implications of social sciences for the development of theories and practices of spirituality.
+2. Knowledge of methodologies An understanding of methods of enquiry of creative activity, or both, in their primar area of study that enables the student to: a) Evaluate the appropriateness of different approaches to solving problems using well established ideas and techniques: b) Devise and sustain arguments or solve problems using these methods; and c) Describe and comment upon aspects of current research or equivalent advanced scholarship.
 Ability to employ and interrelate contextual analysis and one other methodology to compare major figures and disciplines of spirituality in world religions; Critical, personally articulated understanding of the relationship of religious experience with the methods, sources and norms of world religious traditions; and Practiced ability to participate in the methods and disciplines of prayer and contemplation.